Business mentoring

 business mentor

-Of course, the other difference between the two types is cost.
-The first kind is usually a volunteer, so you don’t usually have to pay for their services.
-And the second kind costs money.
+Of course, the other difference between the two is cost.
+A free business mentor is usually a volunteer, so you don’t usually have to pay for their services.
+A professional business mentor costs money.

 How does business mentoring work?